Kyle E. Scherer

 Kyle Scherer

-Kyle began his legal career working on the Navajo Nation as a staff attorney for DNA-People’s Legal Services, a nonprofit organization that provides access to justice for low-income Native Americans living in the Four Corners region of the United States.
+Kyle began his legal career working on the Navajo Nation as a staff attorney for DNA-People’s Legal Services, a nonprofit organization that provides access to justice for Native Americans living in the Four Corners region of the United States.
 He then spent five years at an international law firm, where he advised clients on liability management and corporate finance transactions.
 Kyle is an army combat veteran with service in Afghanistan and Iraq.
 He is an enrolled member of the Munsee Delaware Nation and is a descendent of the Chippewa of the Thames First Nation.

 Experience